xor2003/httpproxy/README.md

 Code Description
 ================

-A simple implementation of an HTTP proxy server and client in C++ using sockets and pthreads. **Basic** server-side caching is also implemented.
+A simple implementation of an HTTP proxy server and client in C++ using sockets and boost thread pool. **Basic** server-side caching is also implemented.

 Additional features:
 +Porting to C++, using hash maps